 - Additional confectioners' sugar, optional

-- Line a greased 15x10x1-in. baking pan with waxed paper and grease the paper; set aside.
-In a bowl, beat eggs on high speed for 5 minutes.
+- Line a greased 15-in. x 10-in. x 1-in. baking pan with waxed paper and grease the paper; set aside.
+In a mixing bowl, beat eggs on high speed for 5 minutes.
 Gradually beat in sugar until thick and lemon-colored.
 Add sweet potatoes; mix well.
 Combine flour and cinnamon; fold into sweet potato mixture.
 Spread into pan.

 - Bake at 350° for 10-15 minutes or until cake springs back when lightly touched.
 Cool for 5 minutes; invert cake onto a kitchen towel dusted with confectioners' sugar.
 Gently peel off waxed paper.
 Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool on a wire rack.